stlab/libraries/libraries/channel/merge.md

       - name: upstream_receiver
         description: The upstream receiver.
   - kind: result
-    description: Returns a future that merges all passed arguments
+    description: a future that merges all passed arguments
 ---